 Hunger has a cold calculus that’s much easier to factor and surer of outcome than climate modeling.
 Many also think that the current path AGW has put us on will create hunger, and perhaps this “food security” crisis just foreshadows more to come.

 Eventually people will figure out that there’s money to be made in food as well as fuel crops, more rain forest will be converted to food crops, and famine and death will tire of their race.
-More forest land will be lost in the US in one of those unintended consequences that environmentalists never see.
+More forest land will be lost in the US in one of those unintended consequences that people rarely foresee.
 (The US has been at equilibrium for forest land the past century – with rising demands for crops, that could change.)
 It will take years however, and the government created shortages will have killed hundreds of thousands and perhaps millions by then.

 Update: Biofuels a Factor in Food Prices: